laminlabs/lamin-blog/docs/1000genomes.md

 ### Developer experience

 To see how these concepts translate into developer experience, let's compare the code required to perform these essential agentic operations—appending data, evolving schemas, and time-traveling.
+In the queries themselves, there is no noteworthy difference to what we've discussed above (see **Methods**).

 The first type of write operation we need to perform is adding new data to the system.
 This means appending a batch of rows.